zDichX/Chat-FFmpeg-GUI/README_en.md

 1. Single files will be saved in the same directory with the format xxx_converted.xxx, and folders will be saved in the `converted_files` directory.
 2. To disable progress animations, create a text file named `no_animation_plz.txt` in the same directory (contents of the file don't matter).
 3. The program will not automatically exit unless something goes wrong.
-Normally, "Finished" will be displayed with the animation ending.
-If "Finished" is displayed immediately after execution and the window animation continues, it means FFmpeg encountered an error.
+Normally, If "Finished" is displayed immediately after execution and the window animation continues, it means finished easily, **OR FFmpeg encountered an error**.
 You can close it at this point.
 4. I don't know coding, this is just a project for fun.
 5. No matter what happens, try to assume it's normal.